-This page will constantly update based on new reviews and information.
+This post will constantly update based on new reviews and information.

 Mat Watson drove six new electric vehicles to see how far they got before they died.
 The Kia e-Niro (~$39.5) and Nissan Leaf (~$30K) 😄 got closest to their advertised ranges.
 The Jaguar I-Pace (~$70K) and Mercedes EQC (~$68K) were the furthest from reaching their claimed ranges. ☹️